Hey, I meant to mention this in the first hour and I didn't get around to it.

 Chuck Schumer is indebted to investment banks, big banks, Wall Street banks, investment houses, hedge funds, and they don't like it.

-And they want somebody beside Schumer.
+And they want somebody besides Schumer.

 The media tries to paint a picture in the aftermath of this election that the only anger out there is at Trump.

-when you measure what the expectations were, when you measure what all the predictions were and all the polling data, and even I'm told that people in the Hillary Clinton campaign, as late as 9 p.m. on election night thought they were coasting to a landslide victory, because they believed all of their sacred pollsters.
+And even I'm told that people in the Hillary Clinton campaign, as late as 9 p.m. on election night, thought they were coasting to a landslide victory because they believed all of their sacred pollsters.

 They believed all of their incestuous political brothers and sisters.